Hans-Wurst-21/ioBroker.mempool-space/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- (Hans-Wurst-21) Integrate standard iobroker linter setup
+- (Hans-Wurst-21) Change setInterval/clearInterval to this.setInterval/clearInterval
+- (Hans-Wurst-21) clean icon and i18n from examples
+- (Hans-Wurst-21) change README.md
+- (Hans-Wurst-21) add to ioBroker-latest

 ### 0.0.3 (2024-11-17)

 - (Hans-Wurst-21) fix issue from ioBroker-Bot
 - (Hans-Wurst-21) add bluefox at npm
 - (Hans-Wurst-21) correction readme
 - (Hans-Wurst-21) set ioBroker.admin to '>=6.17.14'
 - (Hans-Wurst-21) add responsive design for adminconfig

 ### 0.0.2 (2024-11-16)

 - (Hans-Wurst-21) npm release
 - (Hans-Wurst-21) fix issue from ioBroker-Bot
 - (Hans-Wurst-21) prepare for npm upload

 ## To-do

 - [ ] Complete translation
 - [ ] Clean up code
 - [ ] Add examples
 - [ ] Query of user-defined addresses
 - [ ] Query of user-defined transactions
 - [ ] Maybe telegram-bot

 ## Special Thanks